-During the year, Qliro Financial Services has had an independent internal audit function that is responsible for monitoring and evaluating risk management and internal control activities.
-Internal auditing has been performed by a third party, whose work includes scrutinizing the application of established guidelines.
-In 2019, an independent internal audit function will be responsible for monitoring and evaluating risk management and internal control activities for Nelly and CDON Marketplace, as well.
+During the year, Qliro AB, CDON and Nelly have had independent internal audit functions that are responsible for monitoring and evaluating risk management and internal control activities.
+Internal auditing has been performed by external parties whose work includes scrutinizing the application of established guidelines.